PharmEasyEngg/lampo/README.md

 java -Dandroid.home=/opt/android-sdk -jar build/libs/remote-slave-app.war --master.host=0.0.0.0 > slave.log 2>&1 < /dev/null &
 ```

-### Dashboard
+### 3. Lampo Dashboard

-Once the application is started successfully, open [http://localhost:5353/remote-device-manager/](http://localhost:5353/remote-device-manager/) to view the dashboard that displays the connected devices.
+Once both the applications are started successfully, open [http://localhost:5353/remote-device-manager/](http://localhost:5353/remote-device-manager/) to view the dashboard that displays the connected devices.
 If no slaves is connected to the master or slave(s) is connected but no devices are connected to the slave, then **"No Device Available"** wil be shown.

 This page automatically refreshes every **5 seconds**.